matnex-mix/SPHP/readme.md

 # SPHP - Simplified PHP
+Simplified PHP for beginers, makes projects fatser with Database management, Localizations, Admin panel, Extensions, File management, Routing and many more.

-# Simple How to use
+### Simple How to use
 Clone the repository preferrabely into an htdocs folder where you can serve a php project
 ```
 git clone https://github.com/matnex-mix/sphp.git
 ```
-Edit `config.php` and add a database configuration follow the format there already
+Edit `config.json` and add a database configuration follow the format there already
 ```
 ...